mulderp/mulderp.github.com/_posts/2013-02-27-A-custom-rails-stack-with-chef.md

 * PostgreSQL to deal with data storage
 * Nginx as proxy for logging

+In Chef language, you would want to look at application cookbooks, such as [application_ruby](http://community.opscode.com/cookbooks/application_ruby) or [passenger_apache2](http://community.opscode.com/cookbooks/passenger_apache2), however, for fun and for learning let's look into the setup of a custom stack.

-We could define the stack's dependencies with Berkshelf in the Berksfile as follows:
+The dependencies for above's stack could be defined with Berkshelf in the Berksfile as follows:

 <pre>
 site :opscode